Drug And Alcohol Addiction In Colorado Springs, Colorado

 Fortunately, there are several treatment facilities nearby, but traveling a short distance to neighboring regions might be more beneficial in finding the assistance best suited to your needs.

 Colorado Springs ranks higher than the state and national average for both substance use and mental health disorders.
 Many individuals with poor mental health will turn to alcohol in an effort to “self-medicate,” but this often leads to a development of co-occurring disorders.
-Co-occurring disorders happen when people suffer from both a metal and/or behavioral disorder and substance abuse disorder at the same time.
 Colorado also suffers from a higher percentage of adults reporting major depressive episodes than the rest of the nation.
 Mental health conditions like depression can also lead to binge drinking, a dangerous act of consuming excess amounts of alcohol in a short period of time (5 or more drinks for men, 4 or more for women within a 2 hour timeframe).
 In 2018, the Colorado Health County Rankings reported that 18% of residents in El Paso County and 20% in Teller County (both in Colorado Springs) engaged in binge drinking within the past 30 days.

-According to the National Survey on Drug Use and Health, people that are addicted to RX opioid painkillers are 40 times more likely to become addicted to heroin than those who are not.
-The Colorado Springs Metropolitan Statistical Area is home to about 12% of the state’s population, and 15% of all of Colorado’s fatal heroin overdoses.
+According to the National Survey on Drug Use and Health, people that are addicted to prescribed Opioid painkillers are 40 times more likely to become addicted to Heroin than those who are not.
+The Colorado Springs Metropolitan Statistical Area is home to about 12% of the state’s population, and 15% of all of Colorado’s fatal Heroin overdoses.
 The age group most susceptible to heroin abuse in Colorado Springs ranges from ages 17 to 25.
 The county of El Paso had 141 fatal drug overdoses in 2016, the highest in the state.
 Opioid-related deaths increased over the course of the ongoing COVID-19 pandemic, too.
 In 2020, the number of overdose fatalities showed the highest jump in 20 years, increasing by 38% from 2019.